peterhee/classic-iaas-resourcemanager-migration/migaz/readme.md

 <br>

-> The ASMtoARMTool is not supported by Microsoft Support.
-Therefore, it is open sourced on Github and we're happy to accept PRs for fixes or additional scenarios.
+> MIGAZ is not supported by Microsoft Support.
+Therefore, it is open sourced on Github and we're happy to accept pull requests for fixes or additional features.

 <br>